kostya/eye/README.md

 Eye
 ===

 Process monitoring tool.
+Alternative for God and Bluepill.
 With Bluepill like config syntax.
 Requires MRI Ruby >= 1.9.2.
 Uses Celluloid and Celluloid::IO.

 Recommended installation on the server (system wide):